Health & Safety

 We would like to assure our visitors and trainees that Hedges & Hurdles Country Craft & Skills is a COVID 19 secure organisation.

-We have a comprehensive risk assessment in place which includes COVID 19 safety measures, this document is also available for you to read on request.
+We have a comprehensive risk assessment in place which includes COVID 19 safety measures, this document is available for you to read here.

 We ensure we keep up to date and apply Government Guidelines that are in place at the time of any workshop or training course.
 We take key measures to ensure your safety (and ours) including but not limited to the following: